VishavKirat/ToDo-List/README.md

 i ahve created function add()
-which implies that if value to text box is empty and we click submit it shows the alert msg or oterwise it bypasses and reach the code where we are pushing the new tasks into todolist.
+which implies that if value to text box is empty and we click submit it shows the alert msg or oterwise it bypasses and reach the code where we are pushing the new tasks into todolist.# Todo-App